sagemath/sagewiki_to_gh-2022-10-10/days6/sprint/debian.md

-no  iml-1.0.1.p7 STATUS: tries to install into / yes ipython-0.8.1.p1 no  ipython1-20070130 STATUS: Not essential for SAGE. no  java3d-20070901 STATUS: Not essential for SAGE. yes lapack-20070723 no  lcalc-20070107.p0 STATUS: packaged; thought based on SAGE upstream no  libfplll-2.1-20071024 STATUS: packaged.
+no  iml-1.0.1.p7 STATUS: tries to install into / yes ipython-0.8.1.p1 no  ipython1-20070130 STATUS: Not essential for SAGE. no  java3d-20070901 STATUS: Not essential for SAGE. - Has also been been removed and replaced by jmol yes lapack-20070723 no  lcalc-20070107.p0 STATUS: packaged; thought based on SAGE upstream no  libfplll-2.1-20071024 STATUS: packaged.